Khloe Kardashian Teaches Daughter True About Self-Love In Adorable Instagram Video

 “It’s my job to make her feel, no matter what she looks like, that she is strong and confident and beautiful, and it’s okay to embrace all different shapes, sizes, and ethnicities,” the reality star said, according to People.
 “My whole family is a melting pot of race and skin tone and hair color and height — everything.
 That’s our reality and our children need to know how beautiful diversity is.”

 Khloe shares True with ex-boyfriend Tristan Thompson.
 She has been getting used to single parenthood since Thompson’s alleged infidelity with Jordyn Woods, a close friend to the Kardashian-Jenner clan, in February.
-Although the scandal left Khloe heartbroken, sources close to the entrepreneur say she is now doing much better and taking time for herself and her daughter before she dives back into dating.
+Although the scandal left Khloe heartbroken, sources close to the entrepreneur said she is now doing much better and taking time for herself and her daughter before she dives back into dating.
 When she does date again, she will be very picky for True’s sake.